andreamanera/RTassignment1/README.md

 * Arguments
   - None.
 * Returns
-  - `dist` distance of the closest golden token (-1 if no golden token is detected)
+  - `dist`: distance of the closest golden token (-1 if no golden token is detected)
-  - `rot_y` angle between the robot and the golden token (-1 if no golden token is detected)
+  - `rot_y`: angle between the robot and the golden token (-1 if no golden token is detected)
 * Code
 ```python
 def find_golden_token_front():